aws-samples/aws-smsl-predict-airquality-via-weather/README.md

 - Predicting a target measurement was infeasible, but predicting a binary “OKAY” vs “unhealthy” classification based on US EPA threshold values yielded decent results (~75-90% accuracy metrics).
 - To learn more, research how climatology and deeper statistical analysis are merged into 3D models that incorporate emissions models, meteorological models, and chemical models.

-### Using Amazon SageMaker Studio Lab
+### Using Amazon SageMaker Studio Lab (SMSL)
 You can sign up for SageMaker Studio Lab and use it for free without an AWS account.
 You can use both GPU-based and CPU-based runtimes with free included local storage (limits apply).
 Your data and notebooks are persisted automatically across sessions.
-After clicking the launch button below, choose "clone entire repo" and then "build conda environment" when prompted (or use the provided _pip install_ commands in the notebook).
+After clicking the launch button below, choose "clone entire repo" and "build conda environment" when prompted (or use the provided _pip install_ commands in the notebook).

 When it's done installing and configuring the conda environment, open the .ipynb notebook file.
 Run each cell and wait a moment to see the results of each line before proceeding to the next.
 The line marker should change to a number when it's successfully run that line, ie "[5]" means that it has run cell 5.